midl-dev/polkadot-k8s/README.md

 Features:

 * compatible with Kusama and Polkadot
-* download and import a [pre-synced database](https://polkashots.io) for faster synchronization of the node
 * includes a [payout cronjob](charts/polkadot-payout) for automated payouts
 * includes a [vote bot](charts/polkadot-votebot) for easy governance voting